RubenPonce/graphql-catcher/README.md

 A GraphQL NodeJS server for delivering content to the frontend of Catcher.
-Delivers content to the frontend of [Catcher](https://github.com/RubenPonce/catcherwall)([https://catcher.tv](https://catcher.tv)).
-Also communicates with the [Poller](https://github.com/RubenPonce/pollerexplosionservice) to update content and write/read from MongoDB.
+Delivers content to the frontend of [https://catcher.tv](https://catcher.tv).

+Frontend: [Catcher](https://github.com/RubenPonce/catcherwall) - A React application

+Service: [Poller](https://github.com/RubenPonce/pollerexplosionservice) - A simple NodeJS application that can be ran in AWS Lambda to provide updates to **this** GraphQL server.

 ## Installation